 Tips before a medical examination

-A gynecological ultrasound examination is a diagnostic tool used to evaluate the small pelvic organs, offering clear imaging of internal structures and enabling early identification of potential issues.
-This examination is quick, typically lasting 10-15 minutes, and delivers comprehensive information about the health of a woman’s reproductive organs.
+Gynecological ultrasound is a diagnostic method used to examine the pelvic organs.
+It provides clear visualization of internal organs and enables the early detection of potential conditions.
+The procedure is painless, quick (approximately 10–15 minutes), and offers comprehensive information about the condition of the female reproductive system.

 Methods of Gynecological Ultrasound Examination